Onward and Upward: How Recent Trends Will Power Breakthroughs in 2021 and Beyond

-John Carrington is CEO and director of Stem
+John Carrington is CEO and director of Stem.

-Fewer than 100 days into his administration, President Biden's sense of urgency in tackling climate issues and driving a clean energy revolution is clear.
+Not even 100 days into his administration, President Biden's sense of urgency in tackling climate issues and driving a clean energy revolution is clear.
 Here is a look at how key recent trends in energy and climate — including remarkable clean energy progress under dire circumstances — will lead to real and sustainable breakthroughs in 2021 and beyond

 Climate: Undeniably, inescapably a top-tier concern